rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 lastmod = "2022-05-09"
 +++

 RsyncOSX is a pure Swift based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the actual synchronize task.
 RsyncOSX is only a GUI ontop of `rsync`.
 RsyncOSX is a signed and notarized by Apple.
-By signed and notarized means that Apple has verified for not containing malicious code and digitally signed it .
+Apple has verified for not containing malicious code and digitally signed it .

 `rsync` is a file based tool for synchronization of files.

-# Some info before commenzing use of RsyncOSX
+# Before commenze use of RsyncOSX

 [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX/releases) is compiled for **macOS Big Sur** and later.
 See [the changelog](/post/changelog/) for updates.
-RsyncOSX is built as a Universal macOS Binary which means it runs natively on Apple Silicon and Intel based Mac computers.
+RsyncOSX is built as a Universal macOS Binary and runs natively on Apple Silicon and Intel based Mac computers.

 RsyncOSX can be installed by homebrew by command `brew install --cask rsyncosx` or by download the [latest version](https://github.com/rsyncOSX/RsyncOSX/releases).
 If installed by homebrew the shasum is automatically verified.
 If downloaded from GitHub please verify the shasum.

-## Remote servers or local attached volumes
+## Remote servers, passwordless logins and local disks

-RsyncOSX can synchronize your data to either remote servers on Internet and local LAN, or to local attached volumes (disks).
-If you only want to synchronize data to local attached volumes, connect the external disk and just add the source and destination and you are ready for your first task.
+RsyncOSX can synchronize your data to either remote servers on Internet and local LAN, or to local attached disks).
+If you only want to synchronize data to a local attached disk, connect the external disk and just add the source and destination and you are ready for your first task.

 If you want to synchronize data to remote servers there are some more setup to do.
-If you already have enabled *passwordless login* by `ssh` you only have to add login id and servername, the source and destination and you are ready.
-If you have not enabled  *passwordless login* there are some more actions requiered before your first task.
+If you already have enabled **passwordless login** by `ssh` you only have to add login id and servername, the source and destination and you are ready.
+If you have not enabled  passwordless login there are some more actions requiered before your first task.
 See chapter *Remote servers* below.

 ## First time